rails/rails/guides/source/getting_started.md

 ```

 Clicking this new "Destroy Comment" link will fire off a `DELETE
-/posts/:id/comments/:id` to our +CommentsController+, which can then use
+/posts/:id/comments/:id` to our `CommentsController`, which can then use
 this to find the comment we want to delete, so let's add a destroy action to our
 controller: